damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## Derive Secular-Rationality and Cosmopolitanism from raw WEVS data

-We provide file containing the combined World and European Values Survey data called "WEVS"; it contains the 64 common cultural value questions, demogrophic infomrmation, the variables are standarized with missing values mean imputed.
-Run "ExtractRandC.R" to use weighted principal component analysis to extract Secular-Rationality (R) and Cosmopolitanism (C) from WEVS data.
+We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 64 common cultural value questions, demogrophic infomrmation.
+The variables are standarized with missing values mean imputed.
+Run "ExtractRandC.R" to use weighted principal component analysis to extract the Secular-Rationality (R) and Cosmopolitanism (C) measures from WEVS data.

-## Show that birth decade differneces are independent of time period using k-fold cross-validation
+## Show that birth decade differences are independent of time period using model comparison

-Run "seperateBirthdecadeAndTimeperiod.py" to create birthDecade-timePeriod matrices for all nations for both Secular-Rationalism and Cosmopolitanism.
-Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity to show that assuming birthDecade-timePeriod independence is reasonable.
+Run "splitSampesByBirthdecadeAndTimeperiod.py" to split the represnaive samples for each nation by birth decade and time period for both Secular-Rationalism and Cosmopolitanism.
+Then "createDataframeForkfold.py" converts all the nation matrices into a dataframe to be used in the model comparison.
+Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity, showing that birth decade differneces are indepdent of time period.

 ## create birth decade time series